Aggregate and visualize

 Introduction

 In an analytic pipeline, exploratory data analysis (EDA) is an important step before formal modelling.
-EDA helps determine relationships between variables and summarize their main characteristics often by means of data visualization.
+EDA helps determine relationships between variables and summarize their main characteristics, often by means of data visualization.

-This episode focuses on EDA of outbreak data using a few essential R packages.
-A key aspect of EDA in epidemic analysis is identifying the relationship between time and the observed epidemic outcome, such as confirmed cases, hospitalizations, deaths, and recoveries across different locations and demographic factors, including gender, age, and more.
+This episode focuses on EDA of outbreak data using R packages.
+A key aspect of EDA in epidemic analysis is ‘person, place and time’.
+It is useful to identify how observed events - such as confirmed cases, hospitalizations, deaths, and recoveries - change over time, and how these vary across different locations and demographic factors, including gender, age, and more.

-Let’s start by loading the package incidence2 to
+Let’s start by loading the incidence2 package to

-for complementary figure formatting.
+analyse, and {tracetheme} for figure formatting.
 We’ll use

-to connect some of their functions,
+the pipe operator (%>%) to connect some of their

-including others from the packages dplyr and
+functions, including others from the dplyr and

 R